ministryofjustice/tech-docs-github-pages-publisher/README.md

 ## Updating

 The [govuk_tech_docs](https://rubygems.org/gems/govuk_tech_docs) gem is within the Gemfile.

-Either dependabot will automatically update the Gem or a new PR with the gem updated is required.
+Either dependabot will automatically update the gem or a new PR with the gem updated is required.